aboutcode-org/scancode-toolkit/docs/source/getting-started/newcomer.rst

 Scancode-Toolkit can be installed in 3 different methods.

 #.
 The :ref:`newcomer_scan_codebase` section helps you with configuring and
-   installing Scancode and performing a basic scan, then visualize the results.
+   installing ScanCode and performing a basic scan, and then visualizing the results.

 #.
 The :ref:`newcomer_scancode_tips` section helps you customize the scan
    according to your requirements, and better understand advanced features.